AIforSpace/2024/_pages/home.md

     </p>
     <h3>Submission</h3>
     <p>
-      Submissions should be in the ECCV format and are limited to 8 pages excluding reference.
+      Submissions should be in the ECCV format and are limited to 14 pages excluding reference.
       Use the <a href="https://drive.google.com/file/d/171-xo72Jx40cZ4qT20ZZsDDKXPIOWnss/view?usp=sharing" download>template</a> for detailed formatting instructions.
-      Please refer to the main conference's <a href="https://eccv2022.ecva.net/submission/call-for-papers/">submission guildelines</a> for more details.
+      Please refer to the main conference's <a href="https://eccv2022.ecva.net/submission/call-for-papers/">submission guildelines</a> for more details, and do not hesitate to contact the lead organiser <a href="https://cs.adelaide.edu.au/~ssl/author/tat-jun-chin/">Tat-Jun Chin</a> if you have any questions.
   </p>
     <p>
       <!----<a href="">Submit your paper via the CMT3 submission system.</a>--->